-Claire Malley is a bioinformatician in the Stem Cell Translation Laboratory (SCTL) within the Division of Preclinical Innovation at NCATS.
+Claire Malley is a bioinformatician in the Stem Cell Translation Laboratory (SCTL) within NCATS' Division of Preclinical Innovation.
 She joined NCATS in 2018 to serve as a dedicated data scientist for SCTL biologists, focusing on its ongoing high-throughput sequencing projects.
 Malley analyzes single-cell and population-based genetic data for insight into stem cell differentiation and changes in gene expression by cell type, protocol and disease state.
 She also spearheads an effort to create the induced pluripotent stem cells portal, an online repository of validated and reproducible datasets and protocols.
 Malley strives to bridge the gap between an abundance of data and answers to complex biological questions.

 Before joining the SCTL, Malley worked as a research data analyst in the Asthma and Allergy Center at Johns Hopkins Bayview Medical Center, where she carried out analysis of human whole genome sequencing data in a study of atopic dermatitis and eczema herpeticum patients.